Sex tech startup publicly shows Osé, the product that kicked off a firestorm at CES 2019

 •See All

-Discuss: Meet the Osé, the sex tech device that caused a firestorm at CES last year
+Discuss: Lora DiCarlo's controversial Osé sex tech device is back at CES after last year's ban

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.